 Those who have visited the zoo find plenty of aspects to praise, including the well-shaded pathways (lined with water misters primed to keep you cool on hot summer days) and the option to bring your own food and beverages.
 But heed the advice from these travelers to not ignore the other pastimes found on zoo grounds.
-For example, spend some time in Texas Town, a model Wild West village complete with a petting corral and a shooting gallery as well as several snack options.
+For example, spend some time in Texas Wild!, a model Wild West village complete with a petting corral and a laser shooting gallery, as well as several snack options.

 #1 Fort Worth Stockyards National Historic District

 If you only have a day in Fort Worth, head straight to the Stockyards.
 This living museum pays tribute to Fort Worth's Wild West heyday with daily cattle drives and plenty of restaurants serving up cowboy cuisine.
 Start your visit at Stockyards Station at the heart of this historic neighborhood

 Zach WatsonApril 18, 2019

 Rachel CenterApril 10, 2019